 Baptism is the first of the Sacraments of Initiation (with Confirmation and Eucharist) in the Catholic Church.
 For adults, Baptism is usually celebrated at the Easter Vigil as part of the Rite of Christian Initiation of Adults.
 Children may be presented for Baptism only by their parents or legal guardians.
 The following requirements apply to Baptism of infants and children:

-- At least one parent must be a practicing Catholic and member of St. Luke parish.
-(Infants/children from other parishes may be baptized at St. Luke only with specific written permission of the pastor of domicile.)
+- At least one parent must be a practicing Catholic and member of Saint Luke parish.
+(Infants/children from other parishes may be baptized at Saint Luke only with specific written permission of the pastor of domicile.)

 - Godparents must have received the three Sacraments of Initiation (Baptism, Confirmation and Eucharist).